Elevate08/davidspencer.xyz/content/posts/building-custom-docker-image-with-github-actions.md

 git push -u origin master
 ```

-Now we should have our repo in GitHub with our tiny project.
+Now we should have our repo in GitHub with our project.
 We are now ready to build out the GitHub Actions and really tie this whole thing together.

 ---